GoDurham: Color Schemes

 The fleet livery changed throughout the years.
 The first ever livery, prior to 2003, had buses utilized blue stripes over a white body.
 However, with the introduction of Gillig Low Floors in 2003, buses used a white body with red, yellow, and blue stripes.

 In 2010 with the delivery of new Gillig BRT Hybrids, a new livery was created, which featured a brighter color, arc scheme on the buses.
 As the result of the transition to GoDurham, the livery was changed into a gray body with blue triangles in different hues.
 Retrofitted buses, which are the buses before the rebranding retain the black trim.
 All buses delivered after 2017 lack any black trim.
 The slogan used for the buses was changed to Connecting the Bull City.

+In 2021, a new wrap livery was adopted for the electric buses in the fleet, featuring a blue base with silhouettes of trees and Durham landmarks, such as the Lucky Strike water tower, the skyline, and a bull.
+This wrap was also applied to the 2023 electric buses, however, the 2025 EVs have remained unwrapped in the standard GoDurham livery.

 Current fleet

-GoDurham's fixed-route service currently runs 58 vehicles, running on 21 routes.
+GoDurham's fixed-route service currently operates 77 vehicles, running on 17 routes.
 GoDurham currently operates Gillig Low Floor, Gillig BRT, and Gillig Low Floor Plus buses.
 They currently run diesel, hybrid and electric buses.
 As part of the clean-energy program, 20 Gillig BRT Hybrids were delivered to the city in 2009–2010.
 Bicycle racks are fitted to the front of all buses to increase efforts for public transit.
 All buses are equipped with Wi-Fi on board.
 USB ports were introduced with the 2018-2019 units.
 In 2019, GoDurham placed an order for six electric buses.
 Two of these buses were delivered on Earth Day 2021.
 The rest of the fleet arrived in 2023, to replace aging units.
 Further, in February 2024 it was announced that 18 more electric buses are to be received in the following two years.
 The 2023 Gillig electric units now feature next stop information screens.
-As of now, this is the current fleet as of August 2024.
+This is the current fleet as of September 2026.